semacu/20190927_IntroductionGithub_HDRUK/README.md

 ## How can you use GitHub?
 How can it be useful for your work?

-The interfaces to GitHub are two:
+There are two interfaces to GitHub:

 - [Online](http://github.com/)